Start9Labs/.github/profile/README.md

 - Become Lightning: _Not your keys, not your coins_.
 Run a Lightning node to take full control and custody over your Bitcoin on the rapidly-expanding Lightning Network.
 - Be Your Own Everything: Anything you can do in the permissioned, subscription-based, privacy-invading, insecure model of cloud computing, you can also do in the open, free, private, secure model of sovereign computing

-## Powered By EmbassyOS (EOS)
+## Powered By StartOS

-EmbassyOS (EOS) is a browser-based, graphical operating system for a personal server, designed to turn anyone into a system’s administrator capable of managing their own server.
+StartOS is a Linux-based operating system optimized for running a personal server.
+Just as Windows and MacOS made it possible for anyone to use a personal computer, StartOS makes it possible for anyone to run a personal server.

 ## Get Help